horizon-research/NeRFDataPrep/Readme.md

 ```

 ## 2. Post-processing the mesh by cropping out the background
- Due to sparse sampling, metashape can't reconstruct background mesh well, it well cause holes or inaccuracy in depth maps, so here we crop out the background mesh that we don't care.
-During the experiments of Cicero, we only render pixels, computing PSNR and sparsity in the foreground.
+ Due to sparse sampling, metashape can't reconstruct background mesh well, it well cause holes or inaccuracy in depth maps, so here we delete the background mesh that we don't care.
+During the experiments, we only computing sparsity in the foreground.
  This step has two stages, first you need to decide the foreground bounding box, then you need to process the whole mesh to filter out faces outside of the bounding box.

- ### Decide the foreground bounding box
+ ### (2.1) Decide the foreground bounding box

  use following script to visualize bounding box and mesh, adjust the bounding box to
- make it contain the forground, use the coordinate drawn in the viewer to help you adjust it.
+ make it contain only the forground, use the coordinate drawn in the viewer to help you adjust it.

+ A good bounding box should:
+ - contain only the foreground.
+ - contain the foreground using size as small as possible.
  ```bash
  cd crop_foreground
  python3 bounding_box_drawer.py --input_mesh <path_to_mesh.obj> --bbox <path_to_bbox.txt>